List of World Cup records in swimming

-Below is a list of current World Cup records in swimming claimed at the annual series of swimming meets run by the International Swimming Federation (FINA).
+Below is a list of current World Cup records in swimming claimed at the annual series of swimming meets run by the World Aquatics (formerly FINA).
 Until August 2015 the events are always held in a short course (25 m) pool.
 The complete 2015 edition of the FINA World Cup switched to be held in a long course (50 m) pool.

 All records were set in finals unless noted otherwise.